 Quite Great Art and Cultural Public Relations

-The coverage gained has spanned every major publication in the UK ranging from Country Life to The Daily Telegraph.
+The coverage gained has spanned every major publication in the UK ranging from Country Life to The Daily Telegraph to Hello magazine and international coverage from India to USA.
 The creation of the press release and the understanding of all aspects relating to the sale of a painting, sculpture or artefact is fundamental to building the media approach taken when promoting a project.
 Together with the client we work diligently to focus on all relevant press and broadcast hooks, then setting out a strategy to drive awareness whether it be for an individual artist or a major event.

 The Quite Great art and Culture public relations and marketing team understand the importance in many cases where discretion is vital, not everyone wishes all aspects of the history or family background to be common knowledge and we as a team pride ourselves on making sure we work with the client to only inform the media what is agreed and approved.